-LFIR2230 Fire Prevention/Codes and Standards

-A study of the various codes and standards used in fire protection and applying the laws to the State of New Hampshire as well as regional and national model ordinances and federal regulations.
+Fire Prevention/Codes and Standards CL3 L0 CR3 LFIR2230 A study of the various codes and standards used in fire protection and applying the laws to the State of New Hampshire as well as regional and national model ordinances and federal regulations.
 Methods and techniques of fire prevention through inspection, pre-incident planning, and public fire education are applied in classroom and field environments.
-(Not available after summer 2011).